Board of Directors

 Jennifer is a retired Director of Product Management from Amtrak.
 While based in New York City she was responsible for the business performance of every long distance train (seven) east of Chicago.
 Jennifer created and produced a series of educational videos, “Back to Basics” that were accepted and included in Amtrak’s national training program.
 She co-authored the Service Excellence Training Program for the California Zephyr, the premier train that travels from Chicago to Emeryville, California.

-Now based in Tucson, Jennifer hosts the weekly radio/podcast/YouTube series Boom Goddess Radio, heard in Arizona on KRDP in the Phoenix area (Sun 6:30pm) and KXCI in Tucson (Sun 3:30pm).
-She considers it a privilege to be a contributor that will connect voices of women over 50 across America and around the world.
+Now based in Tucson, Jennifer hosts the weekly radio/podcast/YouTube series Boom Goddess Radio, heard in Arizona on KXCI in Tucson (Sun 3:30pm) and KRDP in the Phoenix area (Sun 6pm).
+She considers it a privilege to be a contributor that connects the voices of women over 50 across America and around the world.